 ‘The school cut you from the team?!’
 Oh, the irony!

-ANOTHER LOST WORLD
+ANOTHER LOST WORLD…

 What if we’d gone back to Nublar?
 What if Grant had come back rather than Malcolm?
 What if things had been different, and why are they not?

-But it’s also learning to appreciate those differences, to look past the fact that it’s not what I would’ve wanted from a sequel, to see that, despite that, there’s still a great film there.
+But it’s also learning to appreciate those differences, looking past the fact that The Lost World isn’t what I would’ve wanted from a sequel and seeing that, despite that, there’s still a pretty great film there.